ldemske/ldemske.github.io/about.md

 &nbsp;
 ## The Big Five

-These are my five sacred rules of technical writing:
+Here are my five sacred rules of technical writing:

 1. Know your audience.
 2. Know your subject.